axoflow/axosyslog-core-docs/content/docs/chapter-intro/what-syslog-ng-is/_index.md

 ## IPv4 and IPv6 support

-The `syslog-ng` application can operate in both IPv4 and IPv6 network environments, and can receive and send messages to both types of networks.
+The AxoSyslog application can operate in both IPv4 and IPv6 network environments, and can receive and send messages to both types of networks.